Legacy-Visuals-Project/Skyboxify/docs/index.md

 On this page, you will find a comprehensive guide for creating a custom sky for your resource pack.

-Throughout the document you will find examples, and the bottom of the page, you will find examples for complete configuration files, and a template resource pack.
+Throughout the document you will find examples, and the bottom of the page, you will find an example for a complete configuration file, and a template resource pack.

 In the configuration files, there are 12 types of parameters you can use to adjust the behavior of your sky.